kellerflint/DnD-Character-Sheet/README.md

 ### Step 4: Configure the Back-End

-We will install the back-end dependencies so it's ready to be run by PM2.
+We will install the back-end dependencies and run PM2.

 ```bash
 # Navigate to the back-end directory